-Part or volume : 3 03-November-2024 Annex Reference Maximum mass State Reference Nil Difference Level Different in character or other means of compliance State Difference Australian legislation does not define this term, but uses the term maximum weight in regard to rotor craft performance classes, or more commonly maximum take-off weight.
-Modification Nil Less protective or partially implemented not implemented Australian legislation does not include the definition of modification.
-Non-congested hostile environm Part 1 of the CASR Dictionary (Vol 5 of CASR) - Definitions (populous area) CASR 133.010 Different in character or other means of compliance Australian legislation does not define "Non-congested hostile environment", but does define and use the terms populous area (congested) and suitable forced landing area (non-hostile) in regard to rotorcraft performance.
-See 133 MOS Chapter 10 Non-hostile environment CASR 133.010 Different in character or other means of compliance Australian legislation does not define "non-hostile environment", but does define suitable forced landing area, which has a similar outcome.
-See CASR 133.010 and 135.015 Offshore operations Part 1 of the CASR Dictionary (Vol 5 of CASR) Different in character or other means of compliance Australian legislation uses the term offshore operations but it is not defined.
-Rather it defines offshore installation and specialised helicopter operations in the CASR Dictionary to achieve an equivalent result Operations manual Part 1 of the CASR Dictionary (Vol 5 of CASR - definition of Exposition) Different in character or other means of compliance Australian legislation uses the term exposition in place of operations manual for commercial air transport operations."
-Point of no return Advisory Circular AC 91-15 Different in character or other means of compliance Point of no return not defined in Australian legislation, but its use is as per ICAO definition, hence no practical difference.
-Preliminary flight plan (PFP) Nil Less protective or partially implemented not implemented Not implemented in legislation Repair Nil Less protective or partially implemented not implemented Australian legislation does not define 'repair', but CASR Part 21 implements the ICAO definition.
+Australia Supplement Annex 6 CO ^{COACL} Part or Volume : 3 30-April-2025 Annex Reference State Reference Difference Level State Difference Maximum mass Nil Different in character or other means of compliance Australian legislation does not define this term but uses the term maximum weight in regard to rotorcraft performance classes, or more commonly maximum take-off weight.
+Modification Nil Less protective or partially implemented not implemented Australian legislation does not include the definition of 'modification'.
+Non-congested hostile environm Part 1 of the CASR Dictionary (Vol 5 of CASR) - Definitions (populous area), CASR 133.010 Different in character or other means of compliance Australian legislation does not define "Non-congested hostile environment" but does define and use the terms populous area (congested) and suitable forced landing area (non-hostile) in regard to rotorcraft performance.
+See CASR Part 133 MOS Chapter 10.
+Non-hostile environment CASR 133.010 Different in character or other means of compliance Australian legislation does not define "non-hostile environment", but does define suitable forced landing area, which has a similar outcome.
+See CASR 133.010 and 135.015.
+Offshore operations Part 1 of the CASR Dictionary (Vol 5 of CASR) Different in character or other means of compliance Australian legislation uses the term 'offshore operations' but it is not defined.
+Rather it defines 'offshore installation' and 'specialised helicopter operation' in the CASR Dictionary to achieve an equivalent result.
+Operations manual Part 1 of the CASR Dictionary (Vol 5 of CASR - definition of exposition) Different in character or other means of compliance Australian legislation uses the term 'exposition' in place of 'operations manual' for commercial air transport operations.
+Point of no return Advisory Circular AC 91-15 Different in character or other means of compliance 'Point of no return' not defined in Australian legislation, but its use is as per ICAO definition, hence no practical difference.
+Preliminary flight plan (PFP) Nil Less protective or partially implemented not implemented Not implemented in legislation.
+Repair Nil Less protective or partially implemented not implemented Australian legislation does not define 'repair', but CASR Part 21 implements the ICAO definition.
 Rest period Civil Aviation Orders 48.1 Different in character or other means of compliance Australia defines this term differently however it achieves an equivalent result.
-Safe forced landing CASR 133.010 & 135.015 Different in character or other means of compliance This term is not defined in Australian legislation, but the suitable forced landing area is defined and uses similar principle Series of flights Nil Less protective or partially implemented not implemented Australian legislation does not define a series of flights, but does refer to a series of flights in the definition of tour of duty.
+Safe forced landing CASR 133.010 & 135.015 Different in character or other means of compliance This term is not defined in Australian legislation, but the 'suitable forced landing area' is defined and uses similar principle.
+Series of flights Nil Less protective or partially implemented not implemented Australian legislation does not define a 'series of flights' but does refer to a 'series of flights' in the definition of 'tour of duty'.